SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 2.15.0

 * DELETE `global.gateway.cliClientSecret` the client is public and has no secret in Keycloak 25.
+* ADD `dataService.dataTasks.enableResourceRequestTracking` flag and
+  set it to `false`.
+Setting it to `true` enables resource request tracking.

 ## Upgrading to Renku 2.12.0